Jul 24, 2018

 It’s Almost Recess.
 The House gets to enjoy a month-long recess after this week.
 But before going on vacation, here is what’s on the exit agenda:

-- Key Votes – the House will consider a series of measures to expand and improve access to Health Savings Accounts – see the full list here.
+- Key Votes – the House will consider a series of measures to expand and improve access to Health Savings Accounts.
 Other noteworthy bills to be debated this week include:

 - H.R.
 3500 – the Ensuring Integrity in the IRS Workforce Act would prohibit the IRS from rehiring any former employees that were terminated for misconduct.